cabforum/smime/SBR.md

 ---

 # 1. INTRODUCTION
-**This is a pre-release draft of the S/MIME Baseline Requirements (SBR) and is undergoing active editing.
-Section numbering may be incorrect.
-This draft has not yet been balloted to become a CA/Browser Forum standard.**
+**This is a pre-release draft of the S/MIME Baseline Requirements (SBR).
+This draft has not yet been balloted to become a CA/Browser Forum standard.
+Comments are welcomed.**

 ## 1.1 Overview